Brazil at the 1982 FIFA World Cup: Second Group Round

 The third-day match between Brazil and Italy would be a game to remember.
 Twice Italy went in the lead through Paolo Rossi's goals, and twice Brazil came back.
 At 2-2, Brazil would have gone through on goal difference, but on 74 minutes, a poor clearance from an Italy corner kick went back to the Brazil six-yard line where Rossi and Francesco Graziani were waiting.
-Both world-class strikers reflexively aimed at the same shot, Rossi connecting and sending Italy to the semifinals in one of the all-time great games of World Cup history.
+Both world-class strikers reflexively aimed at the same shot, Rossi connecting and sending Italy to the semi-finals in one of the all-time great games of World Cup history.